 As stated on the American Dental Hygienists’ Association, “Dental Hygienists work in a host of settings to deliver clinical care and work under varying levels of supervision.
 Each state enacts its own laws determining its services dental hygienists can perform, the settings in which they can practice and the supervision under which they practice.

 Students applying for the Dental Hygiene Program must first meet the general admissions policies established by West Liberty University.
 All applicants must complete an application to the DH Program by January 15 of the year you wish to attend in addition to a West Liberty University application.
 For more information on the West Liberty University admissions process, contact the Admissions Office at 304-336-8076 or 866-WEST LIB.

 Dental Hygienist Requirements

 Tuition and fees are based on in-state and out-of-state residency.
-Additional expenses for students enrolled in the Associate of Science Degree Program include: uniforms, clinic shoes, personal protective equipment (safety glasses), Dental Hygiene lab fee, x-ray monitoring badge, professional dues for student organizations, National Board and Clinical Board fees, and professional pin.
+Most costs for the program are built into tuition, however, additional expenses for students enrolled in the clinical portion of the program include: textbooks, uniforms, clinic shoes, Dental Hygiene lab fee, professional dues for student organizations, board examination fees, and professional pin.

 The Dental Hygiene Program is committed to creating an educational environment that fosters the development of competent oral health professionals who are capable of thinking critically, solving problems and making responsible decisions in the delivery of dental hygiene care.